 Working from Home or Essential Services.

-If your staff are continuing to work from home or are continuing to work as an essential service, the Public Holiday should be processed in the same way it would usually.
+If your staff are continuing to work from home or are continuing to work as an essential service, Public Holidays should be processed in the same way they would usually.
 For more details on Public Holiday processing in PayHero, please see our following support articles:

 Unable to Work - Receiving Normal Weekly Wages

-If staff are unable to work but are continuing to receive their normal weekly wages you can process the public holiday as you would normally.
+If staff are unable to work but are continuing to receive their normal weekly wages you can process any public holidays as you would normally.